-Driving through the Pocono Mountains has become more colorful thanks to a number of Adams Outdoor Advertising billboards featuring work from some of the area’s talented artists and artisans.
+Driving through Eastern Pennsylvania has become more colorful thanks to a number of Adams Outdoor Advertising billboards featuring work from some of the area’s talented artists and artisans.

 ArtPop is a 501(c)3 non-profit organization that works with local arts councils and media companies to promote local artists and give them a voice, create public street galleries and energize residents’ commutes.
 Currently, ArtPop is on the streets of 14 cities nationwide and growing quickly!
 Art + Public Outdoor Project = ArtPop.

-ArtPop Poconos features local artists living or working in Monroe, Pike, Wayne, Lackawanna and Luzerne counties and the Slate Belt area of Northampton County.
+#ArtPopEasternPA features artists residing in Berks, Bucks, Lackawanna, Lehigh, Luzerne, Monroe, Montgomery, Northampton, Pike, and Wayne counties in Pennsylvania, as well as Warren County in New Jersey.
 To learn more about the artists featured on area billboards, follow the links below.

 The Pocono Arts Council has a history of supporting the evolution of street art in our community.
 Street art is a positive agent of change, empowering artists and the community at large by engaging open dialogue to create unity where divisions are likely to exist.
 Murals beautify and attract visitors in a way that can serve to bolster the local economy.
 Ultimately, murals created by local artists on facades owned by local businesses is a reminder that all things are possible when we work together.